Yep, I tried a keto diet for 14 days and survived.

 Why I chose the Happy Keto Body program.

 Remember my “I hate to follow rigid diets and strict eating plans” belief?
 That is one of the main reasons I chose to follow Happy Keto Body.
-(The Happy Keto Body online course is only open until August 26, 2018.
-If you are reading this post after that time, you can follow a similar plan designed by the same lady, Leanne Vogel: Healthful Pursuit Keto Bundle.
+(The Happy Keto Body online course is only open for registration through January 17, 2019.
+If you are reading this post after that time, you can follow a similar plan designed by the same lady, Leanne Vogel: Healthful Pursuit Keto Bundle.)

 Happy Keto Body is about personalizing keto to fit your body and your life.
 Finding what amount of carbs works best for your body.
 Maybe intermittent fasting, maybe not.
 Maybe tracking macros, and maybe not.
 Including the foods that make you happy and make your body feel good.
 Paying attention to sleep, and stress reduction, and self-care.
 It’s a holistic, whole body approach.